Windom Area Health Foundation

 Each membership category may be attained through cumulative giving.

 A Legacy Club has been established to recognize donors of the Windom Area Health Foundation who have arranged for a future gift by means of a will, trust, or insurance policy.

-For more information, contact the Chief Financial Officer at Windom Area Health, at 831-0615.Give Now Foundation Pledge Form (PDF)
+For more information, contact the Executive Director of Compliance and Foundation/Auxiliary at Windom Area Health, at 507-831-0615.Give Now Foundation Pledge Form (PDF)

 Governing Board Members

 - Ann Bartelt, Secretary